aasatoyin/post-install-config/README.md

 <img src="https://i.imgur.com/iJ6mLAI.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the Installation Files, download and install HeidiSQL.
-Open Heidi SQL
+Download and install HeidiSQL. (this allow us to connect to SQL server and set up a database that osticket will use) Open Heidi SQL
 Create a new session, root/******* (this is the password used why setting up mysql server) Connect to the session